Weber State hosts Gooden and Utah Tech

 Ogden, Utah; Saturday, 9 p.m.
 EST

-BOTTOM LINE: Utah Tech plays the Weber State Wildcats after Cameron Gooden scored 29 points in Utah Tech’s 86-81 loss to the Utah State Aggies.
+BOTTOM LINE: Utah Tech takes on the Weber State Wildcats after Cameron Gooden scored 29 points in Utah Tech’s 86-81 loss to the Utah State Aggies.

-The Wildcats have gone 1-0 at home.
-Weber State averages 14.1 turnovers per game and is 1- when it wins the turnover battle.
+The Wildcats are 1-0 in home games.
+Weber State is 1-5 against opponents over .500.

 The Trailblazers are 1-5 in road games.
-Utah Tech has a 1-4 record in games decided by at least 10 points.
+Utah Tech is 2-5 against opponents with a winning record.

-TOP PERFORMERS: Dillon Jones is scoring 13.0 points per game and averaging 9.3 rebounds for the Wildcats.
+TOP PERFORMERS: Dillon Jones is scoring 13.0 points per game with 9.3 rebounds and 3.8 assists for the Wildcats.
 Steven Verplancken Jr. is averaging 11.9 points and 0.7 rebounds while shooting 42.9% for Weber State.

-Gooden is scoring 17.8 points per game and averaging 3.5 rebounds for the Trailblazers.
-Isaiah Pope is averaging 9.6 points and 3.1 rebounds for Utah Tech.
+Gooden is averaging 17.8 points for the Trailblazers.
+Isaiah Pope is averaging 9.6 points for Utah Tech.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.